 Four-wheel-drive used to be synonymous with

 Loosely speaking (in automotive terms), torque is the twisting force produced by a car’s engine.
 Torque is multiplied and split up between wheels by various gears in the transmission and differentials, which send torque from the driveshaft or transmission to the drive wheels.
-Applying torque to the wheels is what moves your car from the nail salon to the yoga studio next door on Sunday afternoons (you thought we didn’t notice); granted, there’s a force — a.k.a friction — that prevents your tires from simply slipping along the road.
-That last bit is important, because it illustrates the relationship between friction, traction and torque.
+Applying torque to the wheels is what moves your car from A to B; granted, there’s a force — a.k.a. friction — that prevents your tires from simply slipping along the road.
+That last bit is important because it illustrates the relationship between friction, traction and torque.
 Friction is required for traction, and traction is required to harness torque.
 The most powerful engine in the world won’t move you an inch if your tires lack traction.
 Wheel slip results when the torque applied to a tire exceeds its available traction (often, at red-light drag races).

 Traction control is one innovation that has helped limit tire slip in modern vehicles — even the two-wheel-drive variety.
 This technology leverages the same sensors used by anti-lock braking systems to measure wheel speed and determine whether any wheel under power has lost traction.
 Remember, if the amount of torque sent to a wheel exceeds the friction it has with the road, it’ll slip.
 By braking select wheels when slipping is detected, these systems can limit the amount of torque sent to a wheel and reduce wheel slip in the process.
 In certain cases, reducing engine power to slipping wheels is also required to get things under control.
 Traction control systems are unquestionably beneficial, but it’s important to remember that they only work to prevent wheels from spinning and can’t actually increase traction.
 That’s where 4WD and AWD come in.